 Hover over a portfolio section to add an image, then use the Gallery tab to control how it displays.

 To learn more, visit Portfolio Pages.

 How cropping affects product images depends on which version of Squarespace your site is on.

-How your product images crop on the landing page depends on your template's Products Page type.
+How your product images crop on the landing page depends on your template's Store Page type.

 - In Site Styles, use the Product Image Auto Crop tweak to choose whether the images crop to the same shape, or display at their original shapes.

 - If you're cropping, use the Product Item Size tweak to set the shape.